Lawrence Tech University provides resources for students looking for employment

 How many hours can I work?

-In the Fall and Spring semesters, students are permitted to work up to a total average of twenty hours per week.
-However, during breaks and summer (if the student is enrolled for 3 credits or less), students are permitted to work up to forty hours per week.
-Students are not allowed to work more than 40 hours per week.
+In the Fall and Spring semesters, students are permitted to work up to a total average of up to twenty hours per week.
+However, during breaks and summer (if the student is enrolled for 3 credits or less), students are permitted to work up to 30 hours per week.
+Students are not allowed to work more than 30 hours per week.
 Hours permitted is also based on department funding.

 What documentation do I need to be hired?